day8/lein-git-inject/README.md

   - an indication that there are uncommitted changes: "dirty"  (or absent)

 This utility will construct a `version` from these values, at build time, using a series of rules.
   - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the version.
-  - when the "ahead" count is 0, and the repo is dirty, the tag itself supplies the version (same as above).
-Why?
-Well, because we (Day8) are faced with this scanario in our CI/CD environments (long story).
-I wish I could justify it better than that.
+  - when the "ahead" count is non-zero, or the repo is dirty, the tag will be suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`; e.g. `0.0.5-0-453a730-SNAPSHOT`
-   - when you are developing, and you are "ahead" some number of commits, the version is the `tag` with `-SNAPSHOT` appended.

-***Note:*** the rules only involve three of the four values - the SHA value is ignored.

 ## How It Works